 Pattern Identity Theory

-"A soufflé isn't a soufflé; a soufflé is a recipe."
-Steven Moffat
+"A soufflé isn't a soufflé; a soufflé is a recipe. "- Clara Oswald (Steven Moffat)

 The theory that "I" am the same individual as any other whose physical constitution forms the same or a similar pattern to mine.
 (See also continuity identity theory).